Yeh Na Thi Hamari Qismat

-Yeh Na Thi Hamari Qismat is a 2023 Pakistani family drama television serial produced by "Humayun Saeed" and "Shahzad Nasib" in collaboration with "Sana Humayun Saeed" and "Sana Shahnawaz" under the banner Six Sigma Plus and Next Level Entertainment.
+Yeh Na Thi Hamari Qismat is a 2023 Pakistani family drama television serial produced by Humayun Saeed and Shahzad Nasib in collaboration with Sana Humayun Saeed and Sana Shahnawaz under the banner Six Sigma Plus and Next Level Entertainment.
 Directed by Syed Ali Raza Usama, it aired from 24 January 2022 to 17 March 2022 on ARY Digital, consisting of 32 episodes.
-Starring Hira Mani, Muneeb Butt, Noor Hassan Rizvi and Aiza Awan in main roles.
+Hira Mani, Muneeb Butt, Noor Hassan Rizvi and Aiza Awan played the main roles.

 The serial received positive reviews from the audience due to its realistic plot and praised Butt and Mani's chemistry in the serial.